theduyngx/cw20-test/README.md

     "mint": {"minter": "your_addr"}
   }' --code-id 6082 --label "basic"
   ```
-  * This process is so that you use your smart contract to verify a source code (sort of) and effectively getting a new smart
+  * This process is so that you instantiate a copied wasm file from another existing contract with its specified code id.
-    contract state on the network.
   * `--env` option should precede the path to your environment file.
   * `--input` is the json schema for deploying the smart contract, or it can also be in base-16 format.
 Note that if this were
     for atomic swap instantiation, then the input would be an empty `{}` (see `instantiate` function in `contract.rs`).